MOARdV/AviationLights/README.md

 directly by enabling Advanced Tweakables.

 * **Color**: The RGB color of the light.
 Valid values are from 0 to 1 for each channel.
 * **Intensity**: The intensity of the light.
 Brighter lights should use larger values.
 Valid numbers range from 0 to 8.
 Nav lights use 0.5.
+Energy consumption is affected by Intensity.
 * **Range**: The range of the light, in meters.

 ### Flash Timing